playmiel/ESPAsyncWebClient/README.md

 ## Current Limitations (summary)

 - No TLS (HTTPS rejected)
-- Chunked: trailers discarded (not exposed to callbacks)
+- Chunked: trailers parsed and attached to `AsyncHttpResponse::getTrailers()`
 - Full in-memory buffering (guard with `setMaxBodySize` or use no-store + chunk callback)
 - No automatic redirects (3xx not followed)
 - No long-lived keep-alive: default header `Connection: close`; no connection reuse currently.